 No, it’s not an anomaly; there are thorns on citrus trees.
-Although not well known, it is a fact that most, not all, citrus fruit trees have thorns.
+Although not well known, it is a fact that most, but not all citrus fruit trees have thorns.
 Let’s learn more about thorns on a citrus tree.

 Citrus Tree with Thorns